 A self-proclaimed military hotshot, Welles had been a frequent guest on national news shows speaking with authority about politics and world events.
 But when he disappears, he leaves not only a jilted lover but a growing list of angry investors, duped cops, and a team of paramilitary contractors looking for revenge.

 Enter Spenser, who quickly discovers that everything about Welles is phony.
 His name, his résumé, and his client list are nothing but an elaborate fraud.
 But uncovering the truth won’t be easy, as he’ll have to keep the mystery man alive long enough to get back his client’s money.
 As the trail winds from Boston to backroads Georgia, Spenser will need help from trusted allies Hawk and Teddy Sapp to make sure Welles’s next con is his last.

-Boston PI Spenser faces a hot case and a personal crisis in the latest adventure in the iconic New York Times–bestselling series from author Ace Atkins.
+Boston PI Spenser faces a hot case and a personal crisis in this adventure in Ace Atkins’ iconic New York Times bestselling series.

 PI Spenser, knight-errant of the Back Bay, returns in this stellar New York Times–bestselling addition to the iconic series from author Ace Atkins.

 What started out as a joke landed seventeen-year-old Dillon Yates in a lockdown juvenile facility in Boston Harbor.
 When he set up a prank Twitter account for his vice principal, he never dreamed he could be brought up on criminal charges, but that’s exactly what happened.
 This is Blackburn, Mass., where zero tolerance for minors is a way of life.